-Clay Bluffs-Cedar Gorge Nature Preserve is the newest addition to the treasures of Oz.
-It was acquired by the Ozaukee Washington Land Trust after significant time and negotiations with Ozaukee County, the larger property developer, the bank and the DNR.
-OWLT will place a conservation easement on the 101 acre preserve and eventually turn it over to Ozaukee County Planning and Parks for use as a county park, much as was done in creating Lion’s Den Gorge Nature Preserve, which lies just to the south.
+CedarGorge/Clay Bluffs Nature Preserve is the newest addition to the many treasures of Oz.
+The Ozaukee Washington Land Trust acquired it on August 25th after more than ten years of community-supported effort.
+OWLT immediately placed a conservation easement on the 100 +acre preserve and turned it over to Ozaukee County Planning and Parks for use as a county park, much as was done in creating Lion’s Den Gorge Nature Preserve, which lies just to the south.

-Ozaukee County Planning and Parks describes the property as such:
+Ozaukee County Planning and Parks describe the property as such:

-It is a significant property on the International Lake Michigan Migratory Bird Flyway and part of two Important Bird Areas as identified by the State.
-The property provides a unique recreational opportunity to provide a site on the Federal/State designated Lake Michigan Water Trail and also a direct connection to the Ozaukee Interurban Trail via an off‐road trail.
-It enhances the potential designation of the NOAA Mid‐Lake Michigan Marine Sanctuary.
-Finally, it enhances the existing Lion’s Den Gorge Nature Preserve County Park, which continues to be one of the most popular County Parks and has received many accolades for its passive use recreational development. (excerpted from http://www.co.ozaukee.wi.us/ DocumentCenter/View/702)
+It is a significant property on the International Lake Michigan Migratory Bird Flyway and part of two Important Bird Areas identified by the State.
+The property provides a unique recreational opportunity to provide a site on the Federal/State designated Lake Michigan Water Trail and a direct connection to the Ozaukee Interurban Trail via an off‐road trail.
+It borders and enhances the recently designated NOAA Wisconsin Shipwreck Coast National Marine Sanctuary.